mufeedafash/image-processing/README.md

 ## 10.Develop a program to implement a negative transformation of an image.

+## negative transformation
+Image inversion or Image negation helps finding the details from the darker regions of the image.
+When an image is inverted, each of its pixel value ‘r’ is subtracted from the maximum pixel value L-1 and the original pixel is replaced with the result ‘s’.

 ### code
 import cv2
 import numpy as np